aquasecurity/kube-bench/README.md

 * run kube-bench from inside a container (sharing PID namespace with the host)
 * run a container that installs kube-bench on the host, and then run kube-bench directly on the host
 * install the latest binaries from the [Releases page](https://github.com/aquasecurity/kube-bench/releases),
-* compile it from source.
+* compile it from the source.

 ## Running kube-bench

 If you run kube-bench directly from the command line you may need to be root / sudo in order to have access to all the config files.

-kube-bench automatically selects which `controls` to use based on the detected node type and the version of kubernetes a cluster is running.
+kube-bench automatically selects which `controls` to use based on the detected node type and the version of Kubernetes a cluster is running.
 This behaviour can be overridden by specifying the `master` or `node` subcommand and the `--version` flag on the command line.

-The kubernetes version can also be set with the KUBE_BENCH_VERSION environment variable.
+The Kubernetes version can also be set with the KUBE_BENCH_VERSION environment variable.
 The value of `--version` takes precedence over the value of KUBE_BENCH_VERSION.

 For example: